arnauldm/stm32f4_ada_tuto/01_blinky/README.md

 Their content is available in `gnat_arm_elf/arm-eabi/lib/gnat` directory.
-For example, `system.stm32` package is in `gnat_arm_elf/arm-eabi/lib/gnat/embedded-stm32f4/gnat/s-stm32.ad{s,b}`.
+For example, `system.stm32` package is in `gnat_arm_elf/arm-eabi/lib/gnat/light-tasking-stm32f4/gnat/s-stm32.ad{s,b}`.

-File `blink.gpr` uses *embedded-stm32f4* runtime, which includes about 844
+File `blink.gpr` uses *light-tasking-stm32f4* runtime, which includes about 400
 packages.

 ## 2.2 Coding style

-You'll notice that I don't use at all the Camel case.
-I personnally find programs with such a casing unreadables!
+Ada legit coding style is to use Camel case.
+You'll notice that I don't use it at all as I find programs with such a casing unreadables!

 # 3. Exercise